niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 Luckily codemirror is awesome.
 Marijn Haverbeke is literally my fabourite person rn.

 The strange thing about time is that there's too much of it in the future but too little in the present I can't wrap my head arund the concept of time there seems to be ..

+Learnt a few new things not related to programming

+1: Its' not enough to just know the best way to do things.
+You have to put in the time to do the thing and take the time to see it through.
+I have been very critical of many people's work in the past because I could point out the errors in their work.
+But this experience taught me that perfectionism is not always the best sometimes showing up and makign shit works too